-Words that comes to mind when we think of Paris during the month of May are flourishing and buzzing.
+Words that comes to mind when we think of Paris during the month of May?
+Flourishing and buzzing come near the top of the list.
 Why?
 Well, the entire city feels a bit like a hyperactive hive, teeming with visitors, lush blossoms and activity.
 Tourist season is at its peak.
 Even the most blase locals seem in brighter moods, perhaps inspired by the infectious enthusiasm brought by out-of-towners.

 If you're looking for a taste of the Paris you've seen portrayed in countless Hollywood films, then visiting at this time of year may be the perfect choice for you.
 If you dislike crowds and want some of the city to yourself, however, you may want to look into visiting at a quieter time.

-You're likely wondering what the weather's likely to be like in May, and how to pack accordingly to prepare for changing conditions.
-In May, the weather can be very changeable.
-It may be bright, sunny and warm out in the morning, then windy, chilly and rainy in the afternoon.
+You're likely wondering what the weather's likely to be like in May, and how to pack accordingly to prepare for the month's famously changeable conditions.
+It may be bright, sunny and warm out in the early morning, then windy, chilly and wet in the afternoon.
 Overall, temperatures creep up toward the genuinely warm, especially toward the end of the month.
 But you shouldn't expect summer-level warmth.

 Average Temperatures & Rainfall:

 - Minimum temperature: 10 degrees C (50 degrees F)

 - Maximum temperature: 18 degrees C (64.4 degrees F)

 - Average temperature: 14 degrees C (57.2 degrees F)

 May in the city of light generally has both brisk and warm days, with average temperatures at around 57 degrees F. You might want to pack clothes that you can layer in case an unusually cool or warm day sneaks up on you.
 Bring light cotton clothes for sunny days, but also pack warm socks and a spring coat.